LMH01/alpha_tui/docs/cli.md

 | Y | gamma accumulator |
 | OP | any operation |
 | CMP | any comparison |

+In addition to this, it is not required to specify a label for the following instructions: `goto, call, if _ then goto`.

 This results in this file